-The best way to treat heart problems is to be proactive and prevent them through lifestyle and dietary changes.Some of us are certainly predisposed to have heart disease due to family history but there are foods and lifestyle behaviors that can help decrease your risk of developing heart disease.
+The best way to treat heart problems is to be proactive and prevent them through lifestyle and dietary changes.Some of us are certainly predisposed to have heart disease due to family history, but there are foods and lifestyle behaviours that can help decrease your risk of developing heart disease.

-The reason people have so much success with these programs is that our bodies were not intended to ingest harmful chemicals, dyes and preservatives now found in our foods.
+The reason people have so much success with these programmes is that our bodies were not intended to ingest harmful chemicals, dyes, and preservatives now found in our foods.
 Also, processed foods or foods from commercial farming methods are undesirable, since both contain unwanted chemicals.

 Some of the recommended foods listed below may not match up with traditional heart-healthy guidelines suggested in a conventional clinical setting such as a hospital.